open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 Now that you have [tracers](/docs/concepts/signals/traces/#tracer) initialized, you can create [spans](/docs/concepts/signals/traces/#spans).

-The API of OpenTelemetry JavaScript exposes two methods, that allow you to create spans:
+The API of OpenTelemetry JavaScript exposes two methods that allow you to create spans:

 - [`tracer.startSpan`](https://open-telemetry.github.io/opentelemetry-js/interfaces/_opentelemetry_api.Tracer.html#startSpan):